 Rule 6.01.
-Accepting Appointments by a Tribunal
+Appointments by a Tribunal

-(a) When a tribunal appoints a lawyer to represent a person, the lawyer shall represent the person until the representation is terminated in accordance with Rule 1.16(c).

-- (b) A lawyer shall not seek to avoid appointment by a tribunal to represent a person except for good cause, such as: - (a1) representing the client is likely to result in violation of law or rthese Rules of professional conduct; - (b2) representing the client is likely to result in an unreasonable financial burden on the lawyer; or - (e3) the client or the cause is so repugnant to the lawyer as to be likely to impair the client-lawyer relationship or the lawyer's ability to represent the client.
+- (a) When a tribunal appoints a lawyer to represent a person, the lawyer shall represent the person until the representation is terminated in accordance with Rule 1.16(c). - (b) A lawyer shall not seek to avoid appointment by a tribunal to represent a person except for good cause, such as: - (1) representing the client is likely to result in violation of law or these Rules; - (2) representing the client is likely to result in an unreasonable financial burden on the lawyer; or - (3) the client or the cause is so repugnant to the lawyer as to be likely to impair the client-lawyer relationship or the lawyer's ability to represent the client.

-Terminology: See Rule 1.00 for definitions of "person," "reasonable," "represents," and "tribunal."
+Terminology: See Rule 1.00 for the definitions of "person," "reasonable," "represents," and "tribunal."

-Rule 1.13 6.02.
-Conflicts: Public Interests Activities Membership in Legal Services Organization
+Rule 6.02.
+Membership in Legal Services Organization [renumbered]

-A lawyer serving as a director, officer or member of a legal services, civic, charitable or law reform organization, apart from the law firm in which the lawyer practices, shall not knowingly participate in a decision or action of the organization if:
+A lawyer serving as a director, officer, or member of a legal services organization, apart from the law firm in which the lawyer practices, shall not knowingly participate in a decision or an action of the organization if:

-- (a) if participating in the decision would violate the lawyer's obligations to a client under Rule 1.06; or - (b) where the decision could have a material adverse effect on the representation of any client of the organization whose interests are adverse to a client of the lawyer.
+- (a) participating in the decision or action would violate the lawyer's obligations to a client under Rule 1.06; or - (b) the decision or action could have a material adverse effect on the representation of any client of the organization whose interests are adverse to a client of the lawyer.

-Terminology: See Rule 1.00 for definitions of "knowingly," "law firm," and "represents."
+Terminology: See Rule 1.00 for the definitions of "knowingly," "law firm," and "represents."

 Rule 6.03.
-Law Reform Activities Affecting Client Interests
+Law Reform Activities Affecting Client Interests [new]